Welpyes/andreenix/fedora/readme.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/41/Fedora_icon_%282021%29.svg/1280px-Fedora_icon_%282021%29.svg.png" alt="Fedora Logo" width="200"> <img src="https://upload.wikimedia.org/wikipedia/commons/5/5b/Xfce_logo.svg" alt="xfce logo" width="200">

 ### Note
-We're gonna be installing fedora with xfce4 you can definitely choose other desktop environments in fedora you just need to know about the packages you need to install<br>
+We're gonna be installing fedora with xfce4, but you can definitely choose other desktop environments in fedora, you just need to know about the packages you need to install.<br>

 if you want to see an example(in this case bspwm) see [this gist](https://gist.github.com/Welpyes/dab8b2199148dcaa91e50eab34274d6b)